vendia/examples/features/share/access-controls/data-access-controls/README.md

 share login
 ```

-After that, you're ready to creat your Vendia Share Uni.
+After that, you're ready to create your Vendia Share Uni.

 ```
 cd uni_configuration